Work

 Current Publications

-Dr. Small is currently working with Rubicon, A Savvas Company and Teachers College Press.
+Dr. Small is currently working with Rubicon and Teachers College Press.
 Some recent works include:

 • Good Questions: Great Ways to Differentiate Mathematics Instruction, 4th edition (K–8)